domw30/CV/README.md

 ## Background
 A fast-learning Language and Communication graduate with a passion for technology and its inner workings, who successfully secured a placement on the Makers Academy Fellowship scheme, motivated to develop and progress in a dynamic career as a Software Developer, with a real drive to learn led by curiosity, creativity, and eagerness.

 With experience undertaking highly demanding administration roles, I thrive in a creative and collaborative environment with strengths in problem-solving, relationship building, communication and delivery of results.
-Now I take on a new challenge, to transfer my skills and experiences to reach my goal of becoming a competent and confident junior developer.
+Now it's time to take on a new challenge, to transfer my skills and experiences to a new role, continuing to learn and develop as a competent and confident software engineer.

 As a graduate of Makers Academy, I am looking for an exciting opportunity in the London tech industry.
-With interests in music, fitness, food, and travel I will aim to join a software team working on innovative projects with beautiful design and user experience.
+With interests in design, music, fitness, tech for good, volunteering, and travel I will aim to join a software team working on innovative projects with beautiful design and user experience.

 ## Projects
 Below is a selection of the projects I've worked on.
 Please look to my [Github](https://github.com/domw30) for a complete list.